“I’m a cookie monster”

 You’re behind on a project at work, and everyone’s on top of you to get it done.
-A co-worker passes by with a box of candy.
+A co-worker passes by with a box of Godivas.
 Three chocolates are in your mouth before you know it.

-Example: Don’t keep Oreos in the pantry.
+Example: Don’t keep cookies in the pantry.
 Stock your kitchen with healthy snacks like popcorn and fresh fruit instead.
-Or can you manage it in a better way?
+Or, can you manage it in a better way?
 For instance, at the next holiday party, position yourself far, far away from the buffet table.

 Regain control as soon as you can.

 Don’t wait till the following day.
 Start now.
 Make your very next meal a healthy one.

-4. Talk to someone supportive.
+Talk to someone supportive.

-At the Pritikin Longevity Center, you have particularly outstanding coaches – physicians, dietitians, exercise trainers, and behavioral-change experts.
-Many Pritikin Alumni know how to use them.
-As soon as they detect a breakdown, they’re back at Pritikin, deepening their understanding and motivation for healthy living.
+At the Pritikin Longevity Center, there are particularly outstanding coaches in healthy lifestyle change – physicians, dietitians, exercise trainers, and behavioral-change experts.
+“Many Pritikin alumni know how to use us,” smiles Dr. Danine Fruge, MD, ABFP, Medical Director at Pritikin.
+“As soon as they detect a breakdown, they’re back at Pritikin, deepening their understanding and motivation for healthy living.”

 Finally, focus on all the positive changes you have made.